felipevillar/primordial/README.md

 You can paste the JSON into this [JSON Viewer](http://jsonviewer.stack.hu/) for ease of use.

 Note that the BasicTrialDivision algorithm is extremely slow.
-For this reason it is not recommended to use the `/performance` URL for ceiling values > 1,000,000.
-You can however, try the other two algorithms with much larger values, and the JSON response for the /primes path will include the time spent in the calculation.
+For this reason it is not recommended to use the `/performance` URL for ceiling values higher than 5 or 10 million.
+You can however, try the other two algorithms with much larger values, using the calculatorType parameter.
+The JSON response always includes the time spent in the calculation.

-If you start the server with 6GB, you should be able to run this query in approximately 26 seconds (tested on an 8-core Intel Xeon CPU, 3.2 GHz)
+If you start the server with 6GB, you should be able to run this query in approximately 20 to 25 seconds (tested on an 8-core Intel Xeon CPU, 3.2 GHz)

         http://localhost:8080/primes?calculatorType=ParallelSegmentedEratosthenesSieve&ceiling=1000000000&keepLast=1